Mosquitoes trapped in Garfield County show West Nile presence

 Mosquitoes trapped in Garfield County show West Nile presence Vegetation Management Division addresses mosquito populations with treatment applications GARFIELD COUNTY, CO – The Colorado Department of Public Health and Environment (CDPHE) has determined that some of the mosquitoes trapped in three locations in Garfield County showing the presence of Culex have tested positive as being carriers for West Nile Virus.
 Colorado Mosquito Control sent five mosquito pool samples to CDPHE to analyze the collected samples for West Nile Virus.
 Three of the five July 9-10, 2013 pool submittals tested positive, stemming from mosquitoes collected in Willow Creek in Battlement Mesa, Parachute Cottonwood Park and Mile Pond Road, just southeast of Rifle.

 Traps are located at 11 locations throughout the county.
 Garfield County Vegetation Management contracts Colorado Mosquito Control, Inc to check the traps once a week.
 The traps provide information on adult mosquitoes and help guide control efforts.
-Colorado Mosquito Control submits weekly updates to the county regarding the traps, which are available from the home page of the county website, and are posted online at garfield-county.com/environmental-health/mosquito-control.
+Colorado Mosquito Control submits weekly updates to the county regarding the traps, which are available from the home page of the county website, and are posted online at environmental health.
 The charts in the update reflect the quantity of mosquitoes trapped in a single night in a specific location, and also break down the trap count by individual species.

 The species of mosquito of concern is Culex tarsalis.
 Culex is indicated in red in the update’s pie charts.
 Culex numbers that approach 50 or greater in a trap, in a single night are a concern.
 This usually leads to a limited, truck-mounted fogging of the affected area for adult mosquitoes by Colorado Mosquito Control.
 When Culex counts are in that range, residents should safeguard themselves to minimize their exposure to mosquitoes.
 Culex is most active at dawn and dusk.